adizairaa/adizairaa/README.md

 # Hello!
 I'm Adila 👋

 I'm a passionate data enthusiast with a solid foundation in hospitality and technology.
-I hold a degree in Tourism Management and I'm currently in the 5th semester of my Systems Analysis and Development program.
+I hold a degree in Tourism Management and one Systems Analysis and Development.

 🌿 Working in the hospitality industry, I discovered my passion for data by transforming operational reports into meaningful dashboards using **Power BI**.
 This experience inspired me to transition into **data analysis** — combining my organizational skills with data-driven decision making.